spywhere/tmux-now-playing/README.md

 - (macOS only) `osascript` (AppleScript) - enable the following integrations and more in the future
   - Spotify
   - iTunes / Music
-- (Windows only, experimental) `cscript` (Windows Script Host) - enable the following integrations and more in the future
+- (Windows through WSL only, experimental) `cscript` (Windows Script Host) - enable the following integrations and more in the future
   - iTunes
 - `mpd` ([Music Player Daemon](https://www.musicpd.org)) through `nc` (netcat)